 - i) Riders will commence practice from the pit lane when the Green Light is on and the Green Flags are waved at the exit of the pit lane. - ii) The duration of practice will commence from the illumination of the Green Light.
 A visible board or count-down will be shown in the pit lane and/or on the Timekeeping monitors to indicate the minutes of practice remaining. - iii) The end of practice will be indicated by the waving of a Chequered Flag at which time the pit exit will be closed.
-A rider's time will continue to be recorded until he passes the finish line after the allotted time has elapsed.
-After the Chequered Flag riders may complete one additional lap prior to entering the pits. - iv) If practice is interrupted due to an incident or any other reason, then a Red Flag will be waved at the start line and at all marshals posts.
+The end of a practice session is determined by the end of the allotted time for the session as shown by official timekeeping.
+A rider's time will continue to be recorded until they passes the finish line after the allotted time has elapsed.
+After the Chequered Flag riders may complete one pit-in lap prior to entering the pits.

+iv) If practice is interrupted due to an incident or any other reason, then a Red Flag will be waved at the start line and at all marshals posts.
 All riders shall return slowly to the pit lane.